statebacked/docs/docs/limits.md

 - The size of the Javascript bundle (after minification and gzip) for a machine version or migration cannot exceed 1mb (1,000,000 bytes).
 The size of the Javascript bundle after unzipping cannot exceed 10mb (10,000,000 bytes).
-- State Backed does not currently support long-lived child services.
-  Any spawned services live only as long as the processing of the current event, which is limited to at most 10 seconds.
+- By default, any spawned services live only as long as the processing of the current event, which is limited to at most 10 seconds.
-  This restriction will be lifted in the future - email [support@statebacked.dev](mailto:support@statebacked.dev) if your use case would benefit from long-lived child service support.
+  By using the `spawnPersistentInstance` method or specifying a persistent actor as an invoke source with the `persistentInvocableSource` from `@statebacked/machine`, your machine instances can launch persistent child instances
-- Delayed events will be attempted at most 5 times.
+- Delayed events, child instance spawning, and inter-machine events will be attempted at most 5 times.
 If every attempt to deliver the event fails (e.g. the machine throws or times out before transitioning), the event will be discarded.

 # Validations